 The provision of management, advisory and training services relating to activities developed or currently carried out, by the Department of Industry and Resources.

+The provision by the Department of Industry and Resources of advertising opportunities, or opportunities having a purpose similar to advertising, in relation to its activities.

 Department of Justice 2

 The provision of information or intellectual property that is or has been developed by the Department of Justice 2 in relation to scientific, technical, educational, training, management and advisory services provided by the Department of Justice 2.